 |Native Area||Central America|

-How to Grow Monstera Deliciosa in Containers
+Watch Now: How to Grow and Care for a Monstera Deliciosa

 This evergreen prefers bright, indirect sunlight in temperatures that remain consistently between 65 and 75 degrees Fahrenheit.
 Too much direct light in warmer months may burn the foliage.
 Still, set indoor plants outside at least once a year in direct sunlight to encourage lush growth.